edgedb/edgedb/docs/stdlib/cfg.rst

 .. eql:type:: cfg::ConnectionTransport

-  An enum listing the various protocols that EdgeDB can speak.
+  An enum listing the various protocols that Gel can speak.

   Possible values are: